quirky-quokas/snapcycle/README.md

 Snapcycle motivates you to develop more sustainable trash disposal habits.
 Snap a photo of your trash, track your progress over time, and become more environmentally conscious.
 Together we can make the world a greener place!

+This project was created from the ground up in the span of 4 weeks!

 ## Features

 - User can create a new account and login
-- User can take a photo of their trash, recognized using image recognition
+- User can take a photo of their trash, identified using image recognition
 - User can search for items by category
 - User can track how much trash they throw away overtime
 - User can view their past trash history